willzhou109/Re-Watch/README.md

-# 📺 MyWatchlist – Anime Tracker & Explorer
+# 📺 Re:Watch – Anime Tracker & Explorer

-**MyWatchlist** is a modern, full-stack anime watchlist and discovery app built with React and powered by the [Jikan API](https://docs.api.jikan.moe).
+**Re:Watch** is a modern, full-stack anime watchlist and discovery app built with React and powered by the [Jikan API](https://docs.api.jikan.moe).
 Browse top-rated shows, explore seasonal anime, and view detailed info for each title — with plans to support watchlist saving, authentication, and a PostgreSQL backend.

 ---